AlexsLemonade/refinebio-processor-documentation/salmon.md

     - incomplete samples has 5 accession codes
     - complete samples has 20 accessioncodes
     - By having 20/25 samples complete, we're just past both the numerical and percent cutoffs for running tximport early
-- calls `run_tximport_at_progress_point` to build the `job_context`, create the experiment with samples, and run tximport
+- calls `run_tximport_at_progress_point`
+    - creates a dummy `job_context` that could be passed into the salmon pipeline and have all steps related to tximport run successfully.
+    - creates a test experiment
+    - creates test samples and their associations for incomplete and complete samples and adds them to the test experiment
+    - runs tximport
 - asserts that 'tximported' is in the final `job_context`
 - for each sample in the completed samples list:
-    - check that the associations were made properly in `create_tximport_job_context`
+    - check that the database associations were made properly
     - check that the tpm and rds files were created for the sample
     - check that the sample was processed
-- for each sample in the incoplete sample list:
+- for each sample in the incomplete sample list:
     - assert that it was ignored in the pipeline by verifying that the sample has no computed files

 ### `test_version_filter`